-3.4 Cloud Processing: As the primary cloud-processing framework we are using Apache Storm[6], which is a DSPE.
+3.4 Cloud Processing: As the primary cloud-processing framework we are using Apache Storm[6], which is an open source DSPE.
+There are many DSPEs available but we chose Storm because of its scalability, performance, excellent development community support and the ability to use scripting languages to write its applications.
 Storm can be used to process the data and send responses back immediately or it can be used to do some pre-processing of the data and store them for later processing by batch engines such as Apache Hadoop.
-The applications we have developed doesn’t uses batch processing, so we haven’t incorporated such engines to the platform yet but our architecture permits integration of engines like Hadoop.
+The applications we have developed doesn’t uses batch processing at the moment, so we haven’t incorporated such engines to the platform yet but our architecture permits integration of engines like Hadoop.
 We use FutureGrid[21] as our cloud platform for deploying the Storm Cluster.
 Futuregrid has an OpenStack based could implementation and we provision VM images using the OpenStack tools.

-Apache Storm: Storm provides a DAG structure for processing the streaming data coming from the devices and acts as a gateway to the data coming from the devices.
-Real time data processing algorithms are written as Storm topologies.
-A Storm topology is a set of Spouts and Bolts written with the data processing algorithm and connected in a DAG like structure.
+Apache Storm: Storm is a distributed stream processing engine designed to process large amounts of streaming data in a scalable and efficient way.
+Data processing applications are written as Storm topologies.
+A topology defines a DAG structure for processing the streaming data coming from the devices as an unbounded stream of tuples.
+The DAG consists of a set of Spouts and Bolts written to process the data.
+The tuples of the stream flow through the nodes (Spouts and Bolts) of the DAG.
 Spouts and Bolts are primarily written in Java but other programming languages like Python, Ruby is permitted.
-The spouts and bolts of a topology can be run in parallel in different computation nodes.
 Data enters a topology through Spouts and the processing happens in bolts.
+The components in the DAG are connected to each other using stream (tuple) groupings.
 Pub-sub is a common pattern for ingesting data in to a Storm topology.
+A bolt can consume the connected input streams, do some processing on the tuples and generate and emit new tuples to the output streams.
 Usually the last bolts in the topology DAG write the results to a DB or send the results to remote nodes using pub-sub messaging.
+The spouts and bolts of a topology can be run in parallel in different computation nodes.

 To ease the development of Storm topologies in our platform we allow the external communication points of a Storm Topology to be defined in a configuration file.
-Figure 2 is an example of such configuration file.
+Figure 3 is an example of such configuration file.
 The topology has two external communication channels.
 A “kinect_receive” spout is where we get the input data from devices and a “count_send” bolt is where we send output information back to the devices.
 We can use the above configuration to build the outer layer of a topology automatically.
 The algorithm has to be written by the application developer.

+We can run many instances of any of the components in a Storm Topology in parallel.
+For example to read data parallelly from many devices, we can spawn several instances of the kinect_receive spout in different nodes.
+This can be done for any bolt in the topology as well.
+The parallelism can be changed at runtime as well.
+This allows the system to scale with the addition of drivers.